wyeworks/blog/source/_posts/2009-02-11-google-analytics-with-ajax.markdown

   description: Cofounder & CEO at WyeWorks.
 Fitness aficionado.
 Home Barista wannabe.
 published: true
 ---
-It's been a while since us all have been working in fully AJAX enabled sites (as is the case of [Indieoma(Indieoma)](http://indieoma.com), one of our projects).
+It's been a while since us all have been working in fully AJAX enabled sites (as is the case of Indieoma(Indieoma), one of our projects).
 Time comes when you'd like to know a little bit about who is accessing the site, when, which page, why .. and a few more questions Google Analytics can answer for you (not particularly the last one) in a very simple manner most of you already know about.

 <!--more-->

 You may encounter some issue when trying to check your stats for the AJAX requests people have made.
 As you can imagine, the code you place in your web pages won't execute itself on each AJAX request, but more like on each entire page load.
-But Google doesn't let us down and give us a tiny "explanation(
+But Google doesn't let us down and give us a tiny explanation(
-How do I track AJAX applications?)":http://www.google.com/support/analytics/bin/answer.py?hl=en&answer=55519 on how to pull this off.
+How do I track AJAX applications?) on how to pull this off.

-At the heart of [Indieoma(Indieoma)](http://indieoma.com) we use [Prototype(Prototype)](http://www.prototypejs.org.)
+At the heart of http://indieoma.com we use [Prototype(Prototype)](http://www.prototypejs.org.)
 So Google's tip may become more something like the code below:

 {% codeblock lang:js %}
 Ajax.Responders.register({